 Demonstrated system feasibility.

-Many systems are in operation have been built using proprietary Wireless SCADA, cellular technology and other proprietary technologies such as high processing gain DSSS, and narrowband licensed systems.
+Many systems are in operation that have been built using proprietary wireless Supervisory Control And Data Acquisition (SCADA), cellular and proprietary technologies such as high processing gain DSSS, and narrowband licensed systems.

 Proven technology, reasonable testing.

 The main components of radio technology and signaling are in use today.